aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 Now, let's move on to dynamically generating the app icons based on the environment.

-## Dynamically Generating the manifest.json
+## Dynamically Generating the manifest.json with an API route

 We need to access the environment variables to determine which app icon to use.
 A way to do this in Next.js is by creating an API route.
 This API route can read an environment variable and return the appropriate JSON response for the manifest.